-- Work done or materials furnished under a new and independent contract, entered into after the original contract is completed, cannot be tacked on to the original contract to expand the time for filing a claim of lien under the original contract.9 - However, if a lien claimant furnishes material or labor to a contractor who has two separate contracts with the owner for the same project, the lien claimant need not give two separate notices of lien claim unless she has actual or constructive knowledge that she is working under two separate contracts.10 - Work performed for the sole purpose of prolonging or renewing the right to file a claim of lien is not counted in determining the time for filing.11 - Work performed after a contract has been completed in response to a warranty claim should not extend the time for filing a claim of lien.
-12 - By statute, if work is performed on separate residential units then the time for filing claims of lien against each unit commences to run when work is completed on that unit.
+cannot be tacked on to the original contract to expand the time for filing a claim of lien under the original contract.
+9

+- However, if a lien claimant furnishes material or labor to a contractor who has two separate contracts with the owner for the same project, the lien claimant need not give two separate notices of lien claim unless she has actual or constructive knowledge that she is working under two separate contracts. - Work performed for the sole purpose of prolonging or renewing the right to file a claim of lien is not counted in determining the time for filing.11 - Work performed after a contract has been completed in response to a warranty claim should not extend the time for filing a claim of lien.12 - By statute, if work is performed on separate residential units then the time for filing claims of lien against each unit commences to run when work is completed on that unit.
 13

 Following these principles, it has been held that even a small amount of remedial work or "punch list" some days or weeks after most of the work has been completed will extend the time for filing a claim of lien.
-14 If work is performed under a single contract, it does not matter that the contract has been amended to include additional work.
-15 Washington courts have sometimes found that work was performed solely to extend the
+14 If work is performed under a single contract, it does not matter that the